 Diversity at Work

 The workplace is a haven for misunderstandings, especially from culturally-based communication differences.
-Management Team Consultants is developing a specialized program to address the impact of diversity in the workplace.
-We call it Diversity at Work.
+Interview EDGE® is developing a specialized program to address the impact of diversity in the workplace.

 English as a second language, accents, use of American idiomatic expressions, expectations about eye contact, and use of certain expressions to signal listening all contribute to strained communication at work.
 By addressing all these issues managers can assure that they are inclusive of the progressively growing diversity at every American company.